-1. Make the most of your ERP
+1. Make the most of your ERP –

 Given that you already have ERP implemented, it only makes sense to take it a step further.
 Studies show that most ERP owners do not use it as intended, leave alone use it to its full potential.
 Most businesses implement ERP and leave it on auto-pilot mode, and do not explore surprising features that most ERP tools already come with.
 By integrating your ERP with your machines directly, you will add a layer of performance to your ERP and thereby, make the most of your investment.
-If you are confused how you can directly integrate an existing ERP with your machines or devices, and how IoT comes into picture (or not), you can speak to a vendor experienced in ERP Direct Machine Integration.
+If you are confused about how you can directly integrate an existing ERP with your machines or devices, and how IoT comes into the picture (or not), you can speak to a vendor experienced in ERP Direct Machine Integration.

-2. Derive insight from your machines
+2. Derive Insight from your Machines –

 While it is one thing to invest in infrastructure, it is completely another to make sure that it is modern and contemporary.
-Studies show that most businesses lag behind in adopting automation at the risk of losing out to competition.
+Studies show that most businesses lag behind in adopting automation at the risk of losing out to the competition.
 Contemporary machine management involves a certain level of automation, without which, any manufacturing or production unit remains archaic.
 By integrating sensors and ERP with your existing infrastructure, you will help your business to adopt automation.
 This is very important in order to remain competitive and stay ahead of your peers, who probably have already adopted automation as a strategy.
-Direct Machine Integration provides your infrastructure the impetus it needs to march forward towards complete automation of the floor.
+Direct Machine Integration provides your infrastructure with the impetus it needs to march forward towards complete automation of the floor.

 If you have a manufacturing unit or a production floor, one of the biggest worries you may have is how your infrastructure performs when you are not physically present.
 Monitoring your machines’ performance is easy when you implement sensor-based ERP technology across your devices.
-All you need to do is to integrate ERP with your machines directly, and track the performance on a dedicated application on your mobile phone.
+All you need to do is to integrate ERP with your machines directly and track the performance on a dedicated application on your mobile phone.
 You or your managing staff do not have to physically monitor the performance of the machines.
 Instead, you can focus on other pressing needs and requirements of your business.
 Certainly, that is something that no business owner would like to shrug away, as marketing and sales efforts require more attention usually.

-5. Enhance communication between users
+5. Enhance Communication between Users –